» view text only version

 For writers who are new to poetry writing, an opportunity to experiment with language and a variety of poetic devices.

-A very special showcase of queer spoken word! » Read more
+A splurge of spoken word! » Read more

 The current, "live" magazines stocked at The Poetry Library and online. » Read more